u8slvn/hyperfocus/README.md

 ---

-**HyperFocus** is a minimalist CLI daily tasks manager that helps you stay focused on your work by avoiding distraction.
+**HyperFocus** is a minimalist CLI daily tasks manager that helps you stay focused on your work by avoiding distractions.

 ## 📜 Philosophy

-You won't anticipate further than your daily goal with **HyperFocus**.
-No tasks prepared for the next week or month, the workflow is designed around the idea that every day you will review your unfinished tasks from the past day and choose if you want to continue each task or not.
-Then you'll be able to prepare all your tasks for the day and update them to follow your work.
-The intention is really to don't overwhelm yourself and focus only on what you have prepared to do for you and only you.
+You won't anticipate more than your daily goal with **HyperFocus**.
+No tasks prepared for the next week or month.
+The workflow is designed around the idea that, on a daily basis, you will review each unfinished tasks from the past day and choose whether you want to add it to the daily tasks.
+You are then able to prepare all your tasks for the day and update them to follow your work.
+The intention is to avoid overwhelming yourself and focus only on what you have prepared to do, for you and only you.

 ## 🚀 Quickstart

 ### Installation

-The library [pipx](https://pypa.github.io/pipx/) allows to install and run Python applications in isolated environments so it wont mess around with your local installed library versions by keeping your local machine clean even after an uninstallation.
+The library [pipx](https://pypa.github.io/pipx/) allows to install and run Python applications in isolated environments so it does not mess around with your local installed library versions by keeping your local machine clean even after an uninstallation.

 ```bash
 pipx install hyperfocus